SimonAtelier/VillagerHockey/README.md

 In this case we need to ensure that the player won five games and didn't play more than five games in total.
 We use the keys **games_won** and **games_played** for the achive conditions.
 In addition we want to show the player his progress by using the **games_won** key as 'Progress Key'.
+Overall this is a bad example, cause limited time achievements are generally bad.
+Players might have a negative gameplay experience.
+But it is possible to describe such types of achievements.
 ```json
 {
   "id": "win_first_five",